madhavasawa/somaiya-riscv/README.md

 ![Screenshot 2023-12-28 121708](https://github.com/madhavasawa/somaiya-riscv/assets/154996436/0d911aa5-f855-466f-9253-9802be61d2c1)
 </details>

-### Day 1 : Introduction to RISC-V ISA and GNU Compiler Toolchain
+### Week 1 : Introduction to RISC-V ISA and GNU Compiler Toolchain
 <details>
 <summary> Introduction to RISC-V Basic Keywords </summary>
 -> The RISC-V ISA (Instruction Set Architecture) stands out for its simplicity, with fixed-length instructions and a clean design.
 This simplicity aids in ease of understanding, implementation, and optimization.
 RISC-V's open-source nature enables a collaborative community, leading to continuous refinement, standardization, and the development of a rich software ecosystem.
 This openness empowers engineers to tailor processors to specific needs, from embedded systems to high-performance computing.
 Its royalty-free model fosters widespread adoption, making RISC-V a compelling choice for both academia and industry.